de-wiring/containerspec/README.md

 0m6.020s
 ```

-Now given that image, instantiate a container with certain some parameters, write a spec for it:
+Now given that image, instantiate a container with some parameters, write a spec for it:

 ```bash
 ~/spec$ docker run -d -P --name "db" dockerfile/rethinkdb